Mary Chieffo: Personal life

 Chieffo came out publicly as a lesbian on the red carpet prior to the Star Trek Day event held September 8, 2021, at the Skirball Cultural Center in Los Angeles, California.
+She later clarified that she identifies as "panromantic demisexual and proudly in a lesbian relationship".
 A few days later, she confirmed via her Twitter feed that she was dating writer and actor Madi Goff.
+Chieffo wrote the introduction essay for the 2023 edition of Marvel's Voices: Pride #1, reflecting on the need for queer representation in media.